invisageable/zo/crates/compiler/README.md

 ## syntax.

-The code below prints the first elvent numbers in the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence) sequence:
+The code below prints the first eleven numbers in the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence) sequence:

 ```rs
 -- a simple fibonacci.